Optimize performance by using In-Memory technologies in SQL Database

-- By using In-Memory OLTP, Quorum Business Solutions was able to double their workload while improving DTUs (i.e., resource consumption) by 70%.
+By using In-Memory OLTP, Quorum Business Solutions was able to double their workload while improving DTUs by 70%.

-In-Memory technologies are available in all databases in the Premium tier, including databases in Premium elastic pools.
+In-Memory technologies are available in Premium and Business Critical tier Azure SQL databases and Premium elastic pools.

 The following video explains potential performance gains with In-Memory technologies in Azure SQL Database.
 Remember that the performance gain that you see always depends on many factors, including the nature of the workload and data, access pattern of the database, and so on.